Multi-objective Optimization in CPU Design Space Exploration: Attention is All You Need: Design of AttentionDSE

 \subsection{Attention-aware Bottleneck Analysis}

-Bottleneck analysis is a critical step in CPU design, enabling architects to identify the key factors that impact system performance.
-In this subsection, we propose the ABA algorithm, which equips AttentionDSE with the capability to analyze attention weight heatmaps generated by an attention-based predictor.
-The ABA algorithm, detailed in Algorithm~\ref{alg:HEA}, reveals the intricate relationships between micro-architectural parameters and performance metrics, thus guiding the exploration of design space.
-This approach ensures that the most influential design parameters are prioritized during optimization, leading to more efficient and effective DSE.
+Bottleneck analysis is a crucial step in CPU design, enabling architects to identify the key microarchitectural factors that significantly influence performance.
+To support this capability, we propose the ABA algorithm (Algorithm~\ref{alg:HEA}), which captures intricate relationships between microarchitectural parameters and performance metrics.
+By identifying the parameters that contribute most to performance variation, ABA effectively guides DSE by prioritizing high-impact parameters, thereby improving both exploration efficiency and design quality.

-In the attention weight heatmap, each row represents how the current parameter is influenced by other parameters, reflecting the correlations between them.
-For a particular parameter, the sum of all weights in its corresponding column indicates the overall influence of this parameter on others.
-Therefore, if the total sum of attention weights in the column corresponding to a certain parameter is minimal for IPC or maximal for Power or Area, we infer that this parameter has a significant impact on the current performance metrics.
-ABA algorithm then updates the Pareto optimal set by updating the design point based on this bottleneck analysis, ensuring continuous improvement and exploration of the design space.
+To enable such analysis in an interpretable and quantifiable manner, we extract a dedicated analysis token $A_t$ from the previously introduced prediction model.
+This token is designed to assess the importance of each input parameter with respect to performance outcomes.
+A central requirement for ensuring the reliability of this mechanism is maintaining a strict one-to-one correspondence between attention weights and the input parameters.
+To ensure this, the model preserves token position consistency across all components: an embedding layer, PDA layer, MLP, self-attention, and fully connected (FC) layer.
+Specifically, the embedding layer applies independent projections to each parameter token, the PDA layer adds positional encoding while preserving order, and both the MLP and self-attention layers operate token-wise to retain the direct mapping between tokens and their associated attention weights.

+This rigorous preservation of token alignment is vital: it enables each attention weight to be directly and explicitly mapped back to a specific design parameter.
+Leveraging this property, the ABA algorithm interprets the attention-weight heatmap generated by the model to identify performance-critical parameters.
+In this heatmap, each row indicates how much a particular parameter is influenced by others, while each column—indexed by the analysis token $A_t$—reflects the degree to which a parameter affects all other parameters.
+The column-wise sum of attention weights thus serves as a proxy for a parameter’s global impact on performance prediction.

+Based on this insight, ABA detects bottleneck parameters by analyzing $A_t$: a low value for IPC (indicating high sensitivity) or a high value for Power or Area (indicating dominant cost contribution) signifies that the corresponding parameter is a bottleneck for that specific objective.
+ABA then updates the design configuration accordingly, refining the Pareto frontier and facilitating iterative improvements in both design quality and exploration efficiency.

 To clarify the execution process of the ABA algorithm, Fig.~\ref{fig:HEA_example} illustrates a toy example that demonstrates how the ABA algorithm updates micro-architectural parameters step by step to enhance performance (IPC).
 Initially, AttentionDSE randomly samples a design point and sends the parameters to the predictor.
 Based on the attention weight heatmap from the self-attention layer, the ABA algorithm sums all the columns and selects the parameter with the minimal sum as the current performance bottleneck, which in this example is the integer ALUs.
 The ABA algorithm then increases the number of ALUs from six to eight, improving performance.
 In the subsequent iteration, the ABA algorithm identifies the instruction queue size as the current bottleneck using the same process.
 The ABA algorithm increases the queue size from 64 to 80.
 By strategically adjusting the instruction queue size, the pipeline is provided with a sufficient flow of instructions, further optimizing performance.